actionhero/www.actionherojs.com/tutorials/chat.md

 ## Client Use

-The details of communicating within a chat room are up to each individual server (see [websocket](tutorial-websocket-server.html) or [socket](tutorial-socket-server.html)), but the same principals apply:
+The details of communicating within a chat room are up to each individual server (see [websocket](tutorials/websocket-server).

 - Client will join a room (`client.roomAdd(room)`).
-- Once in the room, clients can send messages (which are strings) to everyone else in the room via `say`, ie: `{`client.say('room', Hello World')`}`
+- Once in the room, clients can send messages (which are strings) to everyone else in the room via `say`, ie: `{client.say('room', Hello World')}`
 - Once a client is in a room, they will revive messages from other members of the room as events.
-For example, catching say events from the websocket client looks like `{`client.on('say', function(message){ console.log(message); })`}`.
+For example, catching say events from the websocket client looks like `{client.on('say', function(message){ console.log(message); })}`.
 You can inspect `message.room` if you are in more than one room.
-  - The payload of a message will contain the room, sender, and the message body: `{`{message: "Hello World", room: "SecretRoom", from: "7d419af9-accf-40ac-8d78-9281591dd59e", context: "user", sentAt: 1399437579346}`}`
+  - The payload of a message will contain the room, sender, and the message body: `{{message: "Hello World", room: "SecretRoom", from: "7d419af9-accf-40ac-8d78-9281591dd59e", context: "user", sentAt: 1399437579346}`}

 If you want to create an authenticated room, there are 2 steps: